The Best Credit Cards for Beginners in 2018

 Capital One® Platinum Credit Card - Best for adults with limited credit

 If you're not a student, but have limited credit history, the Capital One® Platinum Credit Card may be a good fit for you.
 There's no annual fee, and you can build your credit over time, with access to a higher credit line after the first five monthly on-time payments.
 There's lots of fraud coverage, and you can pick the monthly due date that works best for you.
+The downsides of this card is that it won't earn rewards towards cash back or your next vacation.

 Highlights from the Capital One® Platinum Credit Card